 School-led training designed specifically for people who are retraining later in life...

 An option for those who have a great deal of experience in a subject area – but not necessarily a degree in it – is to join a Now Teach programme.
 With Now Teach, you’ll receive school-led training whilst working towards QTS and will also be supported thereafter once you become a Newly Qualified Teacher (NQT).

-The Now Teach programme is designed to respect and understand the leap of faith that people take when they consider starting a teaching degree later in life – and its wrap-around support aims to make sure that people remain in the profession long term.
+The Now Teach programme is designed to respect and understand the leap of faith that people take when they consider starting a teaching degree later in life.
+Its wrap-around support aims to make sure that people remain in the profession long-term.

 It’s important to note that you’ll need an undergraduate honours degree (usually at least a second class) to join a Now Teach programme.
 However, there are some cases where candidates without an honours degree will be accepted – particularly if they have a Master’s or PhD.

 If you already have a degree (any degree) at grade 2:2 or above, but it doesn’t come with QTS, then there are numerous post-graduate training courses across the country that you can join.

 This will allow you to work in a school and receive a salary whilst completing a qualification.
 School-led training approaches are a fantastic way to put everything you’re learning into practice.
 However, it’s important to always check that your chosen course comes with QTS and doesn’t require you to do any further study.